-This page is for Australians planning to travel, or already travelling overseas.
-Understand how and when we can help.
+There are limits to how and when the Australian Government can help.
 Read this information in conjunction with the Consular Services Charter.

 If you’re a dual national, there may be limits to the level of assistance we can provide in the country of your other nationality.

-Emergency consular assistance is available 24 hours a day by calling the Consular Emergency Centre (CEC) in Canberra on:
+If you, or someone you know, needs urgent help, emergency consular assistance is available 24 hours a day.
+Call the Consular Emergency Centre (CEC) in Canberra on:

 - 1300 555 135 (within Australia)